57douglas57/git-course/README.md

 1.gatherin modified files >: ' git add -all'[ it adds all the changes made in one shot]
-2. Name the group of modification  . 'git commit -m "your description" 3.send to the cloud/remote repository : 'git push'
+2. Name the group of modification  . 'git commit -m "your description" 3.send to the cloud/remote repository : 'git push' retrieve modificqwtion from the remote repository 'git pull'

 Don't forget the ?git status' to keep track of the current state